 I would like to thank our dedicated City Council for its leadership and our Executive Leadership Team and the entire staff for providing outstanding services to our community.
-Special thanks to Kiely Nose, Interim Administrative Services Director; Steve Guagliardo, Interim Budget Director, and the entire Office of Management and Budget team - Paul Harper, Jessie Deschamps, Alexandra Harris, Chaitali Paliwal, Jamie Perez, and Kayla Shapiro; Brad Eggleston, Director of Public Works, and his team throughout the Public Works Department; and finally department staff throughout the City who contributed to this budget and worked countless hours during evenings and on weekends to develop this document.
+Special thanks to Kiely Nose, Administrative Services Director; Steve Guagliardo, Interim Director, Office of Management and Budget, and the entire Office of Management and Budget team - Paul Harper, Jessie Deschamps, Alexandra Harris, Chaitali Paliwal, Jamie Perez, and Kayla Shapiro; Brad Eggleston, Director of Public Works, and his team throughout the Public Works Department; and finally department staff throughout the City who contributed to this budget and worked countless hours during evenings and on weekends to develop this document.
 Respectfully Submitted,

+Ed Shikada

-Ed Shikada City Manager
+City Manager